Periodontics

 • Gum Graft Surgery

-It is done to reshape the excess gums and bone tissue to alter the appearance of a gummy smile or to create a healthy space between the gums, teeth, and bone.
+This procedure is performed to reshape the excess gums and bone tissue to alter the appearance of a gummy smile or to create a healthy space between the gums, teeth, and bone.

 • Dental Implant Surgery

-A periodontist is well trained in dental implant surgery that involves replacing damaged, decayed, broken, or missing teeth with a durable, natural-looking prosthetic tooth.
+A periodontist is well-trained in dental implant surgery that involves replacing the root of damaged, decayed, broken, or missing teeth with a durable, natural-looking prosthetic.

-Please reach out to our dental practice in Flanders, NJ, to have a consultation with our dentists.
-Please call us at (973) 370-8917 or schedule an online consultation, and we'll guide you further.
+Please reach out to our dental practice in Flanders, NJ, to schedule a consultation with one of our dentists and learn more about periodontics.
+You can contact our dentist in Flanders, NJ, at (973) 370-8917 or schedule your consultation online.

 Location